josmar-crwdstffng/angular/aio/content/start/start-deployment.md

     Because these files are static, you can host them on any web server capable of serving files; such as `Node.js`, Java, .NET, or any backend such as [Firebase](https://firebase.google.com/docs/hosting), [Google Cloud](https://cloud.google.com/solutions/web-hosting), or [App Engine](https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website).
     For more information, see [Building & Serving](guide/build "Building and Serving Angular Apps") and [Deployment](guide/deployment "Deployment guide").

-## What's next
+## What is next

-In this tutorial, you've laid the foundation to explore the Angular world in areas such as mobile development, UX/UI development, and server-side rendering.
+In this tutorial, you have laid the foundation to explore the Angular world in areas such as mobile development, UX/UI development, and server-side rendering.
 You can go deeper by studying more of Angular's features, engaging with the vibrant community, and exploring the robust ecosystem.

 ### Learning more Angular